 Data acquired in this manner can be used for pricing intelligence, stock market analysis, academic research and many other purposes.
 There are many web scraping ideas out there as this data gathering method can be used in almost limitless ways.

 Web scrapers, when used as a data gathering method, contain multiple steps – a scraping path, data extraction script(s), (headless) browsers, proxies and, finally, parsing.
-Let’s review what goes into each of these steps.
+If you wish to learn more about scraping and how it can be done through python see our web scraping Python tutorial.

 Building a scraping path is an important part of almost every data gathering method.
 A scraping path is the library of URLs from which data is to be extracted.
 While collecting a few dozen URLs may seem very simple at first, building a scraping path in fact requires a lot of care and attention.